orbisius/sak4wp/README.md

 - If WP-CLI is available enable commands such as update: core, plugins, themes
 - Mass site and db pkg
 - Detect and function to remove wp maintenance file
+- Detect wrong db and offer to help or don't start in full mode.
+- In users module -> search and load users by role, user, email etc.
 - Parse wp config...
+- Download and unzip remote files from old hosting.
+- Generate hash of files and check if all were correctly transferred.
-- Module: File Manager -> upload/download files, zip/unzip, (un)tar, check for large files, color large files with red > 1GB, process line per line
+- Module: File Manager -> upload/download files, zip/unzip, (un)tar, check for large files, color large files with red > 1GB, process line per line list archive contents
+- do a scan ... wp core checksum -> check if there files other than images, docs in wp-content/ and uploads.
+- show php RC and ini folder for quick inspection.
+- load error if exists -> offer for download (>1mb) or visualize

 	<?php
 	set_time_limit(5*60);